BenjaminZ1/CarRent/docs/mkdocs/docs/index.md

-# Willkommen zu CarRent
+# Welcome to CarRent

-Das Automietsystem der nächsten Generation.
+The next-generation car-rent-system

-## Commands
+## Features

-* `mkdocs new [dir-name]` - Create a new project.
+* Easy to use
-* `mkdocs serve` - Start the live-reloading docs server.
+* Available everywhere
 * `mkdocs build` - Build the documentation site.
 * `mkdocs -h` - Print help message and exit.